zekzekus/hammerspoon-init/README.md

 # Download

-The init.lua is [here](https://github.com/rtoshiro/hammerspoon-init/blob/master/init.lua).
-Please share with me if you improve it :)
+The source of this init.lua is [here](https://github.com/rtoshiro/hammerspoon-init/blob/master/init.lua).
+I just forked and modified with my own taste.

 # Configuration